toddpress/web.dev/src/site/content/en/learn/performance/images/index.md

 In the example above, the browser is instructed that if the device's viewport width exceeds 768 pixels, the image is displayed at a width of 500 pixels.
 On smaller devices, the image is displayed at 100vw—or the full viewport width.

 The browser can then combine this information with the list of `srcset` image sources to find the optimal image.
-For example, if the user is on a mobile device with a screen width of 320 pixels with a DPR of 3, the image is displayed at  `320 CSS pixels × 3 DPR = 960 device pixels`.
+For example, if the user is on a mobile device with a screen width of 320 pixels with a DPR of 3, the image is displayed at  `320 CSS pixels x 3 DPR = 960 device pixels`.
 In this example, the closest sized image would be `image-1000.jpg` which has an intrinsic width of 1000 pixels.

 {% Aside %}
 `srcset` width descriptors do not work without the `sizes` attribute.
 Similarly, if you omit the `srcset` width descriptors, the `sizes` attribute won't do anything.
 {% endAside %}

-### File formats
+## File formats

 Browsers support several different image file formats.
 Modern image formats like [WebP](/serve-images-webp/) and [AVIF](/compress-images-avif/) may provide better compression than PNG or JPEG, making your image file size smaller and therefore taking less time to download.